Supreme Court ruling paves way for faster drug-impaired driving trials

 The subsequent preliminary examination led the judge to rule the expert evidence inadmissible, resulting in a second acquittal.

-The Crown successfully appealed again and a third trial was ordered; Thursday’s Supreme Court ruling means that trial will go ahead.
+The Crown successfully appealed and a third trial was ordered; Thursday’s Supreme Court ruling means that trial will go ahead.

 The Criminal Code allows police to compel a person to submit to a drug recognition evaluation when there are reasonable grounds to believe the individual has been driving while impaired by drugs.